getwd()

 3.2.2 Change the baseline category

-If you would like to learn about differences in long-term illness between East of England and other regions in the UK, you need to change the baseline category (from London) to the East of England region (with variable name “Region_2”).
+If you would like to learn about differences in long-term illness between North East and other regions in the UK, you need to change the baseline category (from London) to the North East region (with variable name “Region_2”).

 The regression model is specified again as follows: